chef-boneyard/chef-web-docs-2016/docs_server/source/private_chef_1x_engage.rst

 How Consulting Works
 =====================================================
-The following sections describe how |opscode| consulting works from the initial engagement through to the point at which the engagement is finished.
+The following sections describe how |company_name| consulting works from the initial engagement through to the point at which the engagement is finished.

 Initial Engagement
 -----------------------------------------------------